Emad-H/Bandgap-IP-Design-using-SKY130-technology-node/README.md

 ### PTAT Voltage Generation Circuit

-A PTAT voltage generation circuit uses multiple BJTs in diode configuration to create a voltage with positive temperaure coefficient.
+A PTAT voltage generation circuit uses multiple BJTs in diode configuration to create a voltage with positive temperature coefficient.
 Its working principle is shown in the figure below.

 ![ptat-working](Day1/1-6.png)